adelowo/portfolio/_posts/2017-04-30-go-type-safety-or-covenience.md

 #### Footnotes

 [0] This isn't hitting out at Javascript.
-I also write PHP which is dynamically typed but can optionally ___strictly typed___ but Javascript doesn't have that.
+I also write PHP which is dynamically typed but can optionally be ___strictly typed___ but Javascript doesn't have that.